Arctic Marathon - 25 Oct 2025 (AM24)

 • Charter flight from Copenhagen, Denmark to Kangerlussuaq, Greenland

-• Airport Transfers (see note below)
+• Airport transfers (see note below)

-• Three meals daily onboard your ship
+• Three meals daily on board the Ocean Albatros

-• Official Expedition Parka
+• Official expedition parka

-• Official Arctic Marathon Tech Race Shirt and Finisher Medal
+• Official Arctic Marathon Tech Race shirt and finisher medal

-• Lecture program onboard your ship
+• Lecture programme on board your ship

 • Zodiac and wildlife excursions

-• Services of Partner staff
+• Services of partner staff

 Itinerary